KamikazeZirou/kotlin-simple-mock/README.md

 - Only interface supported for now.
 - Generic functions are not supported.
 - The super interface mock is not generated.
+So you need to override the methods and properties of the super interface with the interface to mock.